-I am a Ph.D. candidate in the Germanic Studies Department at the University of Texas at Austin.
-My main areas of research include the syntax-semantics interface, contrastive linguistics, and the application of linguistic research to language pedagogy.
-I work primarily within the frameworks of Frame Semantics and Construction Grammar, and emphasize the relationship between language, culture, and human cognition.
+I am a Visiting Assistant Professor of German and Linguistics in the Department of Languages, Cultures, and Linguistics at Bucknell University.
+My main areas of research include the syntax-semantics interface, contrastive linguistics, language contact, and the application of linguistic research to language pedagogy.
+I work primarily within the Cognitive Linguistics frameworks of Frame Semantics and Construction Grammar, and emphasize the relationship between language, culture, and human cognition.

 This line of research lends itself to applied fields such as language pedagogy and lexicography.
-To this end, I am working with others at UT-Austin to develop a Multi-lingual FrameNet, a bilingual (German-English) dictionary with detailed descriptions and naturally-occurring examples.
+In this respect, I have been part of a collaborative effort to develop a bilingual (German-English) dictionary with detailed descriptions and naturally-occurring examples.
 This resource is built on principles from FrameNet and emphasizes problematic differences in the cultural connotations of words as well as their grammatical patterns.

-My other scholarly interests include language contact and dialectology (especially German-American dialects), historical linguistics, and older Germanic languages.
+My other scholarly interests include historical linguistics, corpus linguistics, the history and philosophy of linguistics, and older Germanic languages.

 German Frame-based Lexicon Online